findify/clickhouse-akka-stream/README.md

 Main features:

 * Can transparently write any case class (if key names and types match).
-* Able to generate DDL for arbitrary case class.
 * has batching, back-pressure and stuff.
 * supports Array, Nested data types
 * nullable fields
-* custom types for scalar decoders (i.e. scala.Int can be mapped to CH UInt8)

 TODO:
 * moar testing